 There are currently some 1500 Omanis learning German.
 Language instruction is offered mainly by universities and colleges, including the Sultan Qaboos University, the University of Nizwa and GUtech.

 In archaeology, there are long‑standing bilateral contacts with German universities and research institutions.
-In 2014, a group of archaeologists from the University of Tübingen were in Bat to continue work on the registration and preservation of the necropolis there.
+In 2014, a group of archaeologists from the University of Tübingen were in Bat to continue work on the investigation and preservation of the necropolis there.
 In the future, many of the finds from this site are to be put on show at the newly built National Museum in Muscat.
-The Federal Foreign Office is currently funding the registration and restoration of prehistoric tombs in Bat.
+The Federal Foreign Office is currently funding the investigation and restoration of prehistoric tombs in Bat.
 GUtech is advising Muscat Municipality on urban development projects such as the restoration of the city’s historic quarter Muttrah.
 New excavation projects are planned with the University of Heidelberg in 2017.